playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 So, right now, we have all of the squares labelled that we can get to in zero, one or two moves.
 If you would like, you can fill in three moves and possibly four moves if that is required to fill every square.
 Remember to give precedent to the lower number in any already occupied squares.

-If any of the labelled squares is a desired destination, then we know the minimum number of moves required to reach that square.
+If any of the labeled squares is the desired destination, then we know the minimum number of moves required to reach that square.
 So, all we have to do is start with our starting square and repeat this process until we happen to fill our ending destination with a number.
 The number in that square will be the minimal number of moves required to reach that spot.

 # JavaScript Execution {#js-execution}